Glover Quin: 2015

-On May 14, 2015, it was announced that Quin was selected as the 88th player on the NFL Top 100 Players of 2015.
-It was his first appearance on the list during his six-year career.
 Head coach Jim Caldwell retained Quin and James Ihedigbo as the starting safety duo to open the regular season in 2015.

 Quin started in the Detroit Lions' season-opener at the San Diego Chargers and collected a season-high eight combined tackles, a pass deflection, and returned an interception by Philip Rivers for a 31-yard touchdown in their 33–28 loss.
 The touchdown was the first of Quin's career.
 He finished the season with 67 combined tackles (56 solo), five pass deflections, four interceptions, and a forced fumble in 16 games and 16 starts.